eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 3. [Seizure Of Ships - Take Over Restricted Ships](https://www.nexusmods.com/starfield/mods/5212) This mod removes the restriction on ships' pilot seats, so that you are no longer blocked from commandeering certain ships. **Warning, taking over some restricted ships can break quests or the game as a whole.**

 **49.1 GENERAL COMBAT**
+1. [Better Locational Damage](https://www.nexusmods.com/starfield/mods/132860) Adds a mechanic that means a well-placed shot can be deadly.
+If an enemy isn’t wearing a helmet, a single shot to the head will kill them swiftly and painlessly.
+Use this mod to make headshots to you produce vanilla levels of damage i.e. you won't die as quickly if on the receiving end of a headshot. **if using, enable the 'Better Locational Damage - Human Damage - Patch' mod too**. **This mod can be enabled mid save but it is recommened to not disable the mod mid save, as redundant scripts can be baked into your save and cause issues, instead if you want to test this on an existing save, do so and then return to the save you made before adding this mod if you want to remove it.**
-1. [Doubled Enemy Numbers - No Robots](https://www.nexusmods.com/starfield/mods/6030) enemy numbers in most abandoned, deserted, forgotten places are doubled.
+2. [Doubled Enemy Numbers - No Robots](https://www.nexusmods.com/starfield/mods/6030) enemy numbers in most abandoned, deserted, forgotten places are doubled.
 3. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Gorefield gives you a set of gameplay options that allow you to turn on special gory death effects for NPCs.
 4. [Human Damage multiplier options](https://www.nexusmods.com/starfield/mods/12603) choose a higher/lower multipler here if you want headshots to you and enemies to do more/less damage.
 5. [Remove Auto Aim](https://www.nexusmods.com/starfield/mods/14096) Removes the auto aim from the game.
 When shooting, if you see the red crosshair appearing to correct your aim, that is the auto aim kicking in, this mod simply disables that.
 Want to get the satisfaction of knowing direct hits are down to your skill and accuracy, then this mod is for you. **enabled by default**